microspectrometer/dev-kit-2020/doc/embedded-c-design.md

   `test_runner`
 - `;yt` to add the `RUN_TEST` call to the `test_runner`

-## add to the test to drive writing code in the lib
+## Add a call to the test to drive writing code in the lib
 - test calls the function under test
     - build fails, so put the function in the lib
     - silence warnings about unused arguments with the